Teach English online to adults

 #2: Teach What You Know

-Ask “What Are Your Goals?
+Ask, “What Are Your Goals?

 Teach English Online to Adults

 So, an English tutor who brings some verb worksheets and chats with them in English just won’t cut it.
-(A notable exception to this is the Cambly platform, which focuses on conversational English.
+(A notable exception is the Cambly platform, which focuses on conversational English.
 But, even there, you will develop a stronger student base if you differentiate yourself.)

 Therefore, consider taking the time to identify what makes you unique.